barrymcandrews/aurora-server/README.md

 ## Getting Started

 ### Prerequisities
+Although it may be possible to run this project on Windows, this server is designed to run on a Raspberry Pi, so it will work best on a POSIX system.
+(Debian, Red Hat, macOS, etc.)

+####Python
 Before running the project you need to install python 3.
 On macOS you can do this with homebrew:

 ```